Beneteau Evasion 25

-The Beneteau Evasion 25 is a French sailboat that was designed by André Bénéteau as a motorsailer and first built in 1977 as a 1978 model year.
+The Beneteau Evasion 25 is a motorsailer.
+It was built by Beneteau in France, from 1977 to 1982, starting as a 1978 model year.
+About 300 boats were completed.
 It was sold in the United States as the Beneteau M/S 25.

-Production

-The design was built by Beneteau in France, from 1977 to 1982, starting as a 1978 model year.
-About 300 boats were completed, but it is now out of production.

 Design

-The Evasion 25 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
+It was designed by André Bénéteau.
 The hull is solid fibreglass and the deck is balsa-cored.
 It has a masthead sloop rig with a bowsprit, a deck-stepped mast, one set of unswept spreaders and aluminium spars with continuous stainless steel wire standing rigging.
 The hull has a raked stem, an angled transom, a keel-mounted rudder controlled by a wheel and a tiller and a fixed long keel.
 It displaces 6063 lb and carries 1764 lb of ballast.

 The boat has a draft of 3.77 ft with the standard long keel.

 The boat is fitted with an inboard diesel engine of 12 or 25 hp for docking and manoeuvring.
 The fuel tank holds 13 u.s.gal and the fresh water tank has a capacity of 23 u.s.gal.

 The design has sleeping accommodation for five people, with a double "V"-berth berth in the bow cabin, a drop down dinette table that forms a double berth in the main salon and an aft quarter berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is of straight configuration and is equipped with a two-burner stove, an ice box and a sink.
 The head is located just aft of the bow cabin.
 Cabin headroom is 68 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 506 sqft.

 The design has a hull speed of 5.95 kn.